 “Open Source Software” means any software, whether in source code format or binary code format, made available under an Open Source License.

-“Participant” means anyone who has been approved to participate in a Foundation-hosted Working Group.
+“Participant” means anyone who has been approved to participate in a Foundation-hosted Project.

 “Program” means a Foundation-hosted strategic initiative focused around a technology and/or topic of interest.
-Projects and Working Groups represent specific tactical work streams within a Program.
+Projects represent specific tactical work streams within a Program.

-“Project” means a Foundation-hosted open source software project.
+“Project” means a Foundation-hosted software project or working group.

 “Project Lead” means the individual responsible for leading a Project.

-“Working Group” means a group of Participants organized to investigate a topic related to a Foundation Program, and to report on or produce other materials related to that topic.

-“Working Group Chair” means the person responsible for coordinating the activities of a Working Group.
-Each Working Group Chair is appointed according to the Development Operations Policy of the Program within which the Working Group operates.